HOW TO PLAY REZARUS

 Rezarus is a free online competitive multiplayer futuristic tank battle game that may be downloaded on Steam.
 It is available for PC, but will also run on Linux through Proton.
 Be sure to check hardware requirements listed here before installing.

 When you first launch the game, you can choose between two account types: Rez Account or Steam Account.
 Your account stores your stats and eventually, items.
-Accounts are created directly through the game client.
+Accounts can be created directly through the game client, or you may also create either a Rez Account or a Steam-linked account right here on the website.

 A Rez Account is a standalone username and password account with no third-party connection.
 To create one, enter your desired username and leave the password field blank.
 A password will be automatically generated and shown to you once on first login.
 It is strongly recommended to add and verify an email address so you can recover your account if needed, then change your password afterward.